-We remember Roger Bannister today, because he was the first person to run a mile in under 4 minutes.
+It’s 2018, yet we still remember Roger Bannister as the first person to run a mile in under 4 minutes.

 Apple became the world’s most valuable company, largely because of profits from the iPhone; the world’s first smart phone.
 (Here’s the original iPhone press release.)